Request to Join

 Lakshman is a pulmonary/critical care fellow at Boston Medical Center.
 Outside of clinical medicine, his interests include healthcare improvement and delivery science, physician satisfaction and burnout, medical education and health policy.
 See his keynote about joy and burnout in medicine at the 2016 British Columbia Quality Forum here: https://youtu.be/fye-lxwrsPo

 Completed IM Residency and IM Chief Resident year, followed by concurrent fellowships in Hospital Medicine Research and Medical Education and started a Master's in Public Health Studies, all in Chicago, IL.
 Medical Education research involved student and resident involvement in the resuscitation learning environment.
 Master's research involved evaluating sleep in chronically ill patients in the hospital setting.
-Following concurrent research fellowships, I moved from Chicago to Omaha, NE for Pulmonary/CC fellowship and will be staying in Omaha to also complete a 1-year Sleep fellowship, to follow my PCCM training.
+Following concurrent research fellowships, I moved from Chicago to Omaha, NE for Pulmonary/CC fellowship and Sleep fellowship while finishing my Master's.